streamlit/docs/content/library/advanced-features/configuration.md

 # Enable serving files from a `static` directory in the running app's directory.
 # Default: false
 enableStaticServing = false

+# Server certificate file for connecting via HTTPS.
+Must be set at the same time as "server.sslKeyFile".
+# ['DO NOT USE THIS OPTION IN A PRODUCTION ENVIRONMENT.
+It has not gone through security audits or performance tests.
+For the production environment, we recommend performing SSL termination by the load balancer or the reverse proxy.']
+# sslCertFile =

+# Cryptographic key file for connecting via HTTPS.
+Must be set at the same time as "server.sslCertFile".
+# ['DO NOT USE THIS OPTION IN A PRODUCTION ENVIRONMENT.
+It has not gone through security audits or performance tests.
+For the production environment, we recommend performing SSL termination by the load balancer or the reverse proxy.']
+# sslKeyFile =

 [browser]